paypal-examples/v6-web-sdk-sample-integration/client/prebuiltPages/nextjs/README.md

 | `/paypal-api/checkout/orders/create-order-for-one-time-payment` | POST   | Creates a PayPal order for one-time payment |
 | `/paypal-api/checkout/orders/{orderId}/capture`                 | POST   | Captures the approved payment               |

-## Deploy on Vercel

-- TBD

-> **Note:** The Vercel deployment requires a separate backend for order creation and capture.
-For a fully self-contained deployment, API routes can be added to the Next.js app as a follow-up.

 ## Resources